ARM-software/vscode-cmsis-csolution/README.md

   1. Find the **Cmsis-csolution: Auto Generate Cprj** setting and clear its checkbox.

+## Configure a build task

+In Visual Studio Code, you can automate certain tasks by configuring a `tasks.json` file.
+See [Integrate with External Tools via Tasks](https://code.visualstudio.com/docs/editor/tasks) for more details.

+In the context of the **Arm CMSIS csolution** extension, you can configure a build task using the `tasks.json` file to build your projects.
+When you run the build task, the extension executes `cbuild` with the options you defined.

+1. Go to **Terminal** > **Configure Tasks...**.

+1. In the drop-down list that opens at the top of the window, select the **cmsis-csolution.build:Build** task.

+    A `tasks.json` file opens with some default configuration.

+        ``{
+            "tasks": [
+                {
+                    "type": "cmsis-csolution.build",
+                    "project": "${command:cmsis-csolution.getCprjPath}",
+                    "problemMatcher": [],
+                    "label": "cmsis-csolution.build: Build",
+                }
+            ]
+        }``

+  1. Modify the configuration.

+      With IntelliSense, you can see the full set of task properties and values available in the `tasks.json` file.
+You can bring up suggestions by using **Trigger Suggest** from the Command Palette.
+You can also display the task properties specific to `cbuild` by typing ``cbuild --help`` in the terminal.

+  1. Save the `tasks.json` file.

+Alternatively, you can define a default build task by selecting **Terminal** > **Configure Default Build Task...**.
+Default build tasks are executed directly when triggering **Terminal** > **Run Build Task...**.

 ## Convert a Keil MDK project to a csolution project

 You can convert a Keil MDK project to csolution project from the **Arm CMSIS csolution** extension.